 Event Details

-The Collaborating8 meet regularly via Zoom to exchange ideas and experiential work.
+The Collaborating8 have been meeting once a month for 3 years on Zoom to exchange ideas and experiential work.
 We all trained at the American Center for the Alexander Technique (ACAT) and had many combined years training teachers there.
-ACAT, founded on a collegial model of teaching, ran a training course for 54 years in New York City and trained over 300 teachers.
+ACAT, founded on a collegial model of teaching, ran a training course for 54 years in New York City where we trained over 300 teachers.

-After ACAT closed its training course, we were inspired to get together to honour and illuminate ACAT’s legacy.
-Our group process has led us to return to our roots, exploring recurring themes from our present day understanding and interests.
+After ACAT closed its training course, we were inspired to get together to honor and illuminate ACAT’s legacy.
+Our group process has led us to return to our roots,exploring recurring themes from our present day understanding and interests.
 Collaboration is central to our process.
-Our approach has been rich and lively with an emphasis on honouring our differences and learning from them.
+Our approach has been rich and lively with an emphasis on honoring our differences and learning from them.

 Collaborating8: Evolving ACAT’s Legacy.